After-dev/AoC20-Python/day-06/README.md

 In this example, the sum of these counts is `3 + 0 + 1 + 1 + 1` = **`6`**.

 For each group, count the number of questions to which **everyone** answered "yes". **What is the sum of those counts?**

-### Solution
-To solve this part, we split each group and compare questions from passenger 1 (only this person of each group because we are searching common answers to all passengers of the group.
-If some question is not in passenger 1, is not common to all passengers of the group):
-* Count number of occurrences of each questions in the group.
-If a question has a number of occurrences equal to number of passengers of the group, that question is common.
-* Other case, is not a common question.

 Result for my input data is: `3493`